What is switching or splitting a home loan?

 Splitting your loan into different components may help you to reduce the impact of interest rate fluctuations while retaining the features and benefits you want.
 For example, a fixed-rate loan gives you the confidence of knowing how much your repayments will be and protects you against rate rises.
 In comparison, a standard variable rate loan allows you to make extra repayments and gives you the flexibility to redraw them at any time.

 Splitting one loan into multiple loans will result in more than one loan number.

 Take a look at the Switching Terms and Conditions brochure.

 Many loans can be switched.
 To see if your home loan is eligible for a switch or split, you can use our Switching matrix.

-If your loan's eligible, you can switch in NetBank Settings.
-To discuss splitting your loan, call us on 13 2224.
+To discuss splitting or switching your loan, please call us on 13 2224.